brtriver/karen/README.md

 Extends Controller
 ------------------
-For example, you want to render as simple plain:
+For example, you want to render without a template engine:

 ```php
 $c['controller'] = function($c) {